If you are planning to visit Exeter then look no further than this bumper Exeter guide.

 Harry’s Restaurant Exeter

-Harry’s Restaurant is a firm favourite of Exeter residents.
+Harry’s is a firm favourite of Exeter residents.
 They have been serving up honest and reasonably priced food since 1993.

 There’s over 75 menu dishes to choose from in this charming red brick bistro, as well as an impressive selection of wine and cocktails.